 In 2005 the Canadian Boreal Initiative (CBI), in partnership with the Pembina Institute, released a study by ecological economists Mark Anielski and Sara Wilson to develop the first natural capital account of Canada's vast Boreal ecosystem, which covers 58 percent of Canada's land mass.
 The Boreal natural capital study demonstrated the importance of accounting for both the market and non-market values of Canada's natural capital assets, and in particular the value of ecological goods and services that currently are unaccounted for in Canada's national and provincial income accounts and in the gross domestic product (GDP), the key measure of economic prosperity.
-The Boreal study showed that the non-market ecosystem services could be worth about 2.5 times more than the GDP generated by harvesting timber, extracting oil, gas and minerals, and generating hydroelectricity.
-The study also found that the Boreal's unaccounted ecosystem services had an annual value equivalent to 9 percent of Canada's GDP, an amount comparable to Canada's health and social services, plus half the entire public service sector.
+The Boreal study showed that the non-market ecosystem services could be worth about 13 times more than the GDP generated by harvesting timber, extracting oil, gas and minerals, and generating hydroelectricity.
+The study also found that the Boreal's unaccounted ecosystem services had an annual value equivalent to over 60 percent of Canada's GDP.
 The study, which garnered international recognition, confirmed the global importance of the vast storehouse of carbon contained in the Boreal's wetlands, peatlands and forests.